bra1nDump/ai-task-vscode/README.md

 # Roadmap

 - Test on windows - looking for help!
-- Creating a language server for auto complete and highlight in @task comments and files
 - Context providers like @url "docs.apple.com" or @semantic-search "function that adds line number to a file"
 - Allow users to create custom javascript scripts to make whole code based transformations
 - Using VSCode Notebook as the chat interface